BIOS3010 – Bioinformatics

 - Physics (1+2)

 - Chemistry (1+2)

 - Geosciences (1+2)

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

 A background in elementary programming equivalent to the content of BIOS1100 - Introduction to Computational Modelling in the Biosciences

 Recommended previous knowledge

-- Ca. 4 hours organized group tutorials with TA per week
+- organized group tutorials with TA per week

 There is mandatory attendance for the first weeks of group tutorials for students enrolled in the course.
 There are mandatory assignments in the group tutorials.

 Attendance is mandatory for the first lecture, also for those on the waiting list.
-You will lose your seat on the course if documentation for valid absence is not provided to the student administration firstname.lastname@example.org prior to the first lecture.
+If you are unable to attend the first lecture, you will lose your seat on the course if you have not informed the student administration email@example.com prior to the first lecture.